 The trail starts directly across the road from South Steens Campground and runs over an arid, rocky hillside, then it crosses the Little Blitzen River and heads up into its namesake gorge.

 You can picnic along the creek or in the cottonwood groves, where the horses can graze while you lounge in the shade.
-The mosquitoes can be voracious in early summer, so bring lots of bug spray.
+The mosquitoes can be voracious in early summer, so bring lots of bug spray or plan to come later in the season.

 Overnight camping and day-use parking are available at South Steens Campground, which offers 15 equestrian campsites with sturdy hitching rails, fire pits, and picnic tables.
 Five sites have oversized corrals that can hold 2 horses.
 Several sites can accommodate 2 trailers.
 The camp has potable water, a toilet, garbage cans, and a manure bin.